wptrainingteam/learn-wp-content/developer-learning-pathway/the-programming-languages-of-wordpress/03-javascript.md

 JavaScript is used in quite a number of places across a WordPress site.
 One of the biggest uses of JavaScript is in the new block editor, which is powered by a JavaScript framework called React.

 There are also a number of external JavaScript libraries that are used in WordPress, which you can find listed at the bottom of the credits page in the WordPress dashboard.
+Additionally, like with CSS, WordPress allow you the flexibility to add custom JavaScript or external JavaScript libraries to your plugins and themes.

 ## Where to find more information about JavaScript
 To learn more about JavaScript, check out the following resources: